 2:00 pm Practice Pitches

 Develop a public policy "ask" and role-play a meeting with a public official to practice attempting to advance a policy priority.
-Space is limited; apply here.
+Space is limited; apply here by February 23.

 Communicating With Funders